Soejoedi Wirjoatmodjo

-Soejoedi Wirjoatmodjo (December 27, 1928 in Surakarta – June 17, 1981 in Jakarta) was an architect in Indonesia who was active during the late 1960s and mid 1970s.
-In 1964, he was asked by President Sukarno to be in charge as chief architect for national architectural projects in the Jakarta.
-Soejoedi is considered to be the first native architect of the Post-Colonial period that is considered as a proponent of modernist architects and designers.
+Soejoedi Wirjoatmodjo (December 27, 1928 in Surakarta – June 17, 1981 in Jakarta) was an architect in Indonesia who was active during the late 1960s and mid-1970s.
+In 1964, he was asked by President Sukarno to be the chief architect for national architectural projects in Jakarta.
+Soejoedi is considered the first native architect of the Post-Colonial period and is considered a proponent of modernist architects and designers.

 Biography

 Soejoedi was born in Surakarta in 1928.
 As a young man, he supported nationalist ideals.
 During the period of National Revolution, Soejodi joined the Student Fighters of Brigade 17 in Surakarta to counter military offensive from the Dutch between 1945 and 1949.
 When the Dutch leave Indonesia in 1949, one year later Soejoedi applied as an architect in the Building Department of the Technical College in Bandung, which still had a professional Dutch lecturer.
 From the quality of his works, Soejoedi was nominated and won a scholarship from the French government for a study in L’Ecole des Beaux Arts in Paris in 1955.
 He pursued his study in Paris, but he did not feel comfortable because of personal reason of homesick.
 Soejoedi's mentor in Bandung, Prof. Ir.
-Vincent Rogers van Romondt, arranged his further study at the Technical College of Delft, the Netherlands so that he did not need to start from scratch.
+Vincent Rogers van Romondt, arranged his further study at Technische Hogeschool Delft (now Delft University of Technology, the Netherlands so that he did not need to start from scratch.
 During his study, Soejoedi had the opportunities to see the works of Dutch modern architects e.g. Jacob Bakema and Aldo van Eyck.
 However, he did not work his design thesis at the college.
 Instead, he worked part-time as drafter at Kraaijvanger Architects, at that time a small firm.
 For the bureau, he worked for Rotterdam city reconstruction.

 Political circumstances over West New Guinea increased tension between Indonesia and the Netherlands.
 These forced several Indonesian students to leave the Netherlands in 1957, including Soejoedi, who had to leave before being able to receive a degree in architecture.
 Soejoedi had to find somewhere else for the completion of his academic qualification in architectural engineering.
-In the same year, Soejoedi moved to Berlin to pursue his architectural degree in the Technical University of Berlin.
+In the same year, Soejoedi moved to Berlin to pursue his architectural degree at Technische Universität Berlin.
 He eventually graduated in 1959 with a design thesis on pesantren, the Islamic boarding school and training center, with the best marks.